anthonySemaan01/IEA/README.md

 ![image](https://user-images.githubusercontent.com/92089618/198839952-7636aeda-f613-4133-b25d-f0815a59cf9f.png)

-CAM is a character/ digit recognizer web application and its purpose is to help kids learn writing letters and digits and by translating their characters into Arabic.
+CAM is a character/ digit recognizer web application and its purpose is to help kids learn writing letters and digits and by translating their characters into Spanish.
-Hence, CAM is a modern day translator that aims to broaden the learning of the spanish language for children around the world!
+Hence, CAM is a modern day translator that aims to broaden the learning of the Spanish language for children around the world!

-Character Classifier is an ensemble learning model used to classify Characters and digits
+As part of our initial analysis, we designed the character/digits classifier as an ensemble learning model based only on non-parametric learners.
+Ensemble Model 2 reached an 84% accuracy level tested on 500 labels.

+In order to diversify our analysis, we tested different parametric learners architectures, starting with single layer perceptron to Multi Layer perceptron.
+To simplify the integration of the models with the API, we created an endpoint for a weighted sum ensemble learning model based on 3 different MLP architectures.

 ## Installation